Christianity among the Mongols

 The practice of Nestorian Christianity was somewhat different from that practiced in the West, and Europeans tended to regard Nestorianism as heretical for its beliefs about the nature of Jesus.
 However, the Europeans also had legends about a figure known as Prester John, a great Christian leader in the East who would come to help with the Crusades.
 One version of the legend connected the identity of Prester John with a Christian Mongol leader, Toghrul, leader of the Keraites.

+Some Mongolians rejected the church structure and what was orthodox for the time, and borrowed elements from other religions and merged beliefs from several Christian denominations together.
+Some even identified Adam with the Buddha.

 When the Mongols conquered northern China, establishing the Yuan dynasty (1271–1368), the Church of the East was reintroduced to China after a gap of centuries.
 As the Mongols further expanded, the Christian sympathies of the court, primarily through the influential wives of the khans, led to changes in military strategy.
 During the Mongols' siege of Baghdad (1258), many of the citizens of the city were massacred, but Christians were spared.
 As the Mongols further encroached upon Palestine, there were some attempts at forming a Franco-Mongol alliance with the Christians of Europe against the Muslims.

-Mongol contacts with the West also led to many missionaries, primarily Franciscan and Dominican, traveling eastward in attempts to convert the Mongols to Roman Catholicism.
+Mongol contacts with the West also led to many missionaries, primarily Franciscan and Dominican, traveling eastward in attempts to convert the Mongols to Catholicism.

 Background

 The Mongols had been proselytised since about the seventh century.
 Many Mongol tribes, such as the Keraites, the Naimans, the Merkit, the Ongud, and to a large extent the Qara Khitai (who practiced it side-by-side with Buddhism), were Nestorian Christian.

 Genghis Khan himself believed in traditional Mongolian shamanism, but was tolerant of other faiths.
-When, as the young Temüjin, he swore allegiance with his men at the Baljuna Covenant around 1200, there were representatives of nine tribes among the 20 men, including "several Christians, three Muslims, and several Buddhists."
+When, as the young Temüjin, he swore allegiance with his men at the Baljuna Covenant in 1203, there were representatives of nine tribes among the 20 men, including "several Christians, three Muslims, and several Buddhists."

 His sons were married to Christian princesses of the Keraites clan who held considerable influence at his court.
 Under the Great Khan Mongke, Genghis's grandson, the main religious influence was that of the Nestorians.

 Some of the major Christian figures among the Mongols were: